Updated by Bobby

 I'm a big fan of Korn and have always loved the signature guitars Ibanez puts out for Brian Welch and James Shaffer.

-Shaffer worked with Ibanez and Dimarzio to design the APEX20 and APEX200, both of which contain the Dimarzio Blaze pickups with a single coil at the neck and dual single coils at the bridge.
+Shaffer worked with Ibanez and Dimarzio to design the APEX20, APEX200, and now the APEX30, all of which contain the Dimarzio Blaze pickups.
+The APEX20 and 200 had a single coil at the neck position, though the APEX30 employs a dual humbucker configuration.

 For the metal guitarist in me, one of the most attractive aspects of the APEX200 is simply aesthetic.